sm3rta/habeila-portfolio/README.md

 ## Deployment

-You can deploy the `build` folder to any static host provider (netlify, surge, now, etc.)
+You can deploy the `dist` folder to any static host provider (netlify, surge, now, etc.)